jasentm/read-me/README.md

 - A user can view all tarot cards and learn more about each one
 - A user can get a three-card reading and save it to their profile to view later

+## Instructions to Run
+- A NOTE: To utilize the AI function, you must be running Python 3.9 or later AND have an API Key for Google Gemini
+- To install front-end dependencies, run: npm install inside the client folder
+- To install back-end dependencies, run: pipenv install inside the server folder
+- To initialize the database, run: flask db init
+- To migrate the database, run: flask db migrate -m 'initial migrate'
+- To finish setting up the database, run: flask db upgrade head
+- To populate the databases with necessary information: python seed.py
+- To start the server: python app.py
+- To start the front-end, run: npm run dev from the client folder

 ## Stretch Goals
 - Add music